DAY 1 YEREVAN ARRIVAL

 Visit the Areni cave complex, an archeological site, where the oldest leather shoe and oldest winery in the world were found.
 The shoe is currently on the permanent display in the History Museum of Armenia.

-Continue to Yeghegnadzor for wine tasting at the local “Old Bridge” winery, which is very popular for its delicious wines.
+Continue to Yeghegnadzor for wine tasting at the local family run “Old Bridge” winery, which is very popular for its delicious wines.
+You can sample their distinctive 3 types of red wines and 1 type of white wine.
 Depending on the time of year, the visitors can take part in grape-picking, distillation or bottling process at the vineyards.
 Continue to the Yeghegis village.
 Check into a hotel.
 Overnight in Yeghegis.

 DAY 4 YEGHEGIS – SMBATABERD – LAKE SEVAN – DILIJAN